mrkresnofatih/GithubStatsGenerator/README.md

 ```

 4. You probably want this to be ran in some cron tiggers.
 I'm currently testing this with `Github Actions`.
+5. The SVGs will be inside `generated` folder

 ## Releases